rss21www/rss2021/_information/authorinfo.md

 priority: 10
 ---

-{% comment %}
 <p class="message">
-The submissions site at <a href="https://cmt.research.microsoft.com/RSS2020/"> https://cmt.research.microsoft.com/RSS2020/</a> will open soon.
+The submission form for Camera-ready submissions will open on May 16th.
 </p>
-{% endcomment %}

 ## Instructions for Camera-ready Submissions  {#camera-ready}
 {: .text-left}